schemathesis/schemathesis/docs/customization.rst

         pass

 ``strategy`` is a Hypothesis strategy that will generate a certain request part.
-For example, your endpoint under test expects ``id`` query parameter that is a number and you'd like to have only values that have at least three occurrences of "1".
+For example, your endpoint under test expects ``id`` query parameter that is a number, and you'd like to have only values that have at least three occurrences of "1".
 Then your hook might look like this:

 .. code:: python